jindrichmynarz/dissertation/parts/results_rescal.md

 Table: Evaluation of `pc:mainObject` and combinations of features {#tbl:combinations-features}

 The subset of subject classifications fared better than indiscriminate inclusion of all improving features.
-Yet still this combination of features did not surpass the evaluation results of `pc:mainObject` combined just with `rov:orgActivity`.
+Yet still, this combination of features did not surpass the evaluation results of `pc:mainObject` combined just with `rov:orgActivity`.
 The worse results scored by the combinations of features individually improving the `pc:mainObject` baseline invalidate our assumption that the contributions of features do not cancel themselves out.
-To the contrary, this interplay illustrates that the contributions of the individual features are not cumulative, and, in fact, some features diminish the contribution of other features.
+To the contrary, this interplay illustrates that their contributions are not cumulative, and, in fact, some features diminish the contribution of other features.

 The directionality of relations in the input tensor matters for RESCAL.
 We examined this characteristic using the `rov:orgActivity` property.